mbta/skate/README.md

 Skate also requires Postgres.
 If you don't already have Postgres installed, and you're on a Mac, [Postgres.app](https://postgresapp.com/downloads.html) is an easy way to get started.
 However, any Postgres instance to which you can connect and in which you have sufficient privileges should work.

-This guide assumes secrets and other application settings will be stored and passed in via a `.env` file.
-A blank `.env.example` file is included to use as a base.
-You can avoid having to prefix each command with an invocation of `env` by installing [direnv](https://direnv.net/).
+Secrets and other application settings are passed in via environment variables.
+To avoid having to set these manually in your local development environment, [direnv](https://direnv.net/) is strongly recommended.
+A `.envrc.example` file is provided to fill out; simply copy it over to `.envrc` and fill in the values, then follow the direnv documentation to load it.

 Quick setup: